krzemienski/awesome-from-stars/README.md

 * [AutumnsGrove/ClaudeSkills](https://github.com/AutumnsGrove/ClaudeSkills): Skills for Claude.ai and Claude Code
 * [kay-ou/ClaudeSkills](https://github.com/kay-ou/ClaudeSkills): A Claude Skill collection designed for task automation, document parsing, and intelligent dispatch. such as utilities for webpage-to-Markdown conversion, API doc parsing, and structured JSON extraction—optimized for LLM-driven workflows
 * [YishenTu/claudian](https://github.com/YishenTu/claudian): An Obsidian plugin that embeds Claude Code as an AI collaborator in your vault
-* [instructkr/claw-code](https://github.com/instructkr/claw-code): The fastest repo in history to surpass 100K stars ⭐.
-Better Harness Tools that make real things done.
-Built in Rust using oh-my-codex.
+* [ultraworkers/claw-code](https://github.com/ultraworkers/claw-code): The repo is finally unlocked. enjoy the party!
+The fastest repo in history to surpass 100K stars ⭐.
+Join Discord: https://discord.gg/5TUQKqFWd Built in Rust using oh-my-codex.
 * [JuanCrg90/Clean-Code-Notes](https://github.com/JuanCrg90/Clean-Code-Notes): My notes of Clean Code book
 * [Clean-Swift/CleanStore](https://github.com/Clean-Swift/CleanStore): A sample iOS app built using the Clean Swift architecture.
 Clean Swift is Uncle Bob's Clean Architecture applied to iOS and Mac projects.
 CleanStore demonstrates Clean Swift by implementing the create order use case described by in Uncle Bob's talks.
 * [loryhuz/CleanyModal](https://github.com/loryhuz/CleanyModal): Swift UI Kit to present clean modal/alert